chunky-dev/docs/ChunkyDocs/docs/rendering/scene_format.md

 "octree is pretty complex lol"

-"The octree itself is something like storing it depth first with 0xFFFF FFFF as a node and the type if its a leaf."
+"The octree itself is something like storing it depth first with 0xFFFF FFFF as a node and the type if it is a leaf."

 #### World/Tint Textures